Robinpig/Note/docs/CS/memory/GC.md

   At the end of a program phase, the entire pool can be freed as a whole.

 ### Automatic dynamic memory management

+The advantages that garbage collected languages offer to software development are legion.
+It eliminates whole classes of bugs, such as attempting to follow dangling pointers that still refer to memory that has been reclaimed or worse, reused in another context.
+It is no longer possible to free memory that has already been freed.
+It reduces the chances of programs leaking memory, although it cannot cure all errors of this kind.
+It greatly simplifies the construction and use of concurrent data structures.
+Above all, the abstraction offered by garbage collection provides for better software engineering practice.
+It simplifies user interfaces and leads to code that is easier to understand and to maintain, and hence more reliable.
+By removing memory management worries from interfaces, it leads to code that is easier to reuse.

 Automatic dynamic memory management resolves many of these issues.
 `Garbage collection`(GC) prevents dangling pointers being created: an object is reclaimed only when there is no pointer to it from a reachable object.